NielsEngelhard/League-of-Letters/BACKLOG.md

     - players sorteren op volgorde, niet op score oid
     - duidelijker als het jouw beurt is (ipv 3 puntjes de naam?)
     - Als jouw beurt, een visuele trigger en een geluidje?
-    - score system als popup in game
-    - in game, welke taal speel ik?
-    - in game wie is aan de beurt?
 MUST

 FEEDBACK
-- On click in header, modal with options.

 SHOULD
 - public & private games and some overview where you can see current games (refactor online game route)